syncfusion-content/xamarin-docs/Xamarin/Scheduler/timezone.md

 {% endhighlight %}
 {% endtabs %}

-Download the entire source code form GitHub [here](https://github.com/SyncfusionExamples/timezone-schedule-xamarin).
+You can download the entire source code from [here](https://github.com/SyncfusionExamples/timezone-schedule-xamarin).

 ## Display appointments based on schedule time zone
 You can set specific time zone to schedule using the [TimeZone](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~TimeZone.html) property of schedule.
 On this scenario, the appointments will be displayed in UTC time when the `StartTimeZone` and `EndTimeZone` properties of `ScheduleAppointment` are set to null.
 The appointments will be displayed in UTC time based on the given schedule time zone.